0xMarvell/book-management-system/README.md

     git clone https://github.com/Marvellous-Chimaraoke/book-management-system.git
     ```

-- Make sure to have at least Go version 1.18 installed on your device
+- Make sure to have [Go](https://go.dev/) installed on your local machine.
 - Open the code base directory in terminal
 - Run program: